 It seems real when we lose a loved one, but what if they are not really dead?
 One famous scientist believes that the death of the body is far from the end.
 Meanwhile, a renowned neurosurgeon who has gone through a near-death experience confirms there is “life after death.”
 Eastern civilization has believed since antiquity that death is an illusion—and now it seems the rest of the world, especially the scientific community, is catching on.
 So is death just an illusion?

-Dr. Robert Lanza—who was listed in TIME magazine’s 2014 list of the top 100 most influential people on the planet—believes death is an illusion and not real.
+Dr. Robert Lanza—who was listed in TIME magazine’s 2014 list of the top 100 most influential people on the planet—believes death is an illusion and not real, as per an article he wrote in 2010.
 Dr. Lanza is the head of Astellas Global Regenerative Medicine and chief scientific officer of the Astellas Institute for Regenerative Medicine.
 He is also an adjunct professor at Wake Forest University Medical School.

 According to him, even when the body disintegrates upon death, we still exist as a form of 20-watt energy.
 “Although individual bodies are destined to self-destruct, the alive feeling—the ‘Who am I?’—is just a 20-watt fountain of energy operating in the brain,” says Dr. Lanza.

 Some might argue that this energy just disappears after death.
 But Dr. Lanza highlights the universal principle of conservation of energy to back his claims.
 He says, “But this energy doesn’t go away at death.
 One of the surest axioms of science is that energy never dies; it can neither be created nor destroyed.”
 “But does this energy transcend from one world to the other?” he adds.